JamieFoley/SQL_Join/README.md

 ## Identifying Missing Data

 Initially, I planned to query the `world_data_2023` table directly.
-However, I noticed some encoding errors with certain non-Latin characters in the `world_data_2023` table.
+However, I noticed some encoding errors with certain non-Latin characters in `country`, `capitalmajor_city`, and `largest_city` columns in the `world_data_2023` table.
 To avoid potential issues when querying, I decided to investigate the rows containing missing data.

 To achieve this, I ran the following query to get a closer look at the rows with non-Latin characters in the `country`, `capitalmajor_city`, and `largest_city` columns: